Nikon D7200 vs Pentax K-1

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D7200 and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the K-1 have been discontinued, but can regularly be found used on ebay.
 The D7200 was replaced by the Nikon D7500, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D7200 and K-1 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Pentax K-1 Manual.

 So what is the bottom line?
 Is the Nikon D7200 better than the Pentax K-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.